• Skip to primary navigation

 Making it the perfect midweek meal.

-Also able to be made ahead of time and simply reheated on the stovetop or in the microwave when dinnertime rolls around.
+The soup is able to be made ahead of time and simply reheated on the stovetop or in the microwave when dinnertime rolls around, making it perfect for meal prepping.

 Add some traditional bread croutons or some kale croutons for something a little bit different and you are good to go.